 We welcome all Letters to the Editor, but if you would like to become a member of the staff, here are your options:

 We recommend you start by taking Journalism 101: Introduction to News Writing.
 That is a three-unit course, available online and on the San Marcos campus, that trains you on how to write for a newspaper.
 But this class doesn’t allow you to write for the paper.
 You can take a second class that allows you to write for the newspaper.
 You have two choices.

 1. Journalism 110L – This is a 1-unit lab where you attend one orientation at the beginning of the semester and then write seven stories (or photos or graphics) for The Telescope on your own time.
 You can work in our newsroom but you are not required to.
 You really set your own schedule and pick the kind of stories you want to write about.
 We correspond with you mostly via phone and email although we love it when people in this class come in and hang out with us.
 Estimated time it would take a week is 3 hours.

-3. Journalism 105 – This is The Telescope class and it meets Monday and Wednesday from 11 – 12:20.
-This course requires 12 stories and you will attend class but this allows you to become more involved and be considered for an editor role.
-With this class, you must sign up for Journalism 110L as well but it is the same amount of work.
+2. Journalism 105 – This is The Telescope’s formal lecture /lab class and it meets Monday and Wednesday from 11 – 1:50.
+This course requires 16 stories and allows you to become more involved and be considered for an editor role.
 Estimated hours per week is 6 hours, including class time.